Natural Health Freedom: A Brief History of The Holistic Health Movement And Why It’s Important Today

 Walking barefoot on the earth, having sunlight on your skin, nourishing our bodies with pure whole food, hydrating with fresh clean living waters, breathing deep of clean air, witnessing and feeling the living world around us, knowing our connection to nature, honoring the medicines of the plants, minerals, animals and energies of life, and organically moving our bodies, are the core elements of creating a sustainable abundant life.

 There is an abundance of medicine available to us in nature.

 Time and time again people have shared this healing wisdom of the Earth, as it is the collective soul calling of humanity to support, heal and care for each other, and repeatedly the powers invested in economic, political, religious, chemical and military control have sought to suppress the spread of empowered wellness.

 In every culture and region that humanity arises from there are ancient traditions of healing including plant medicine, food medicine, water therapies, massage and bodywork, energy healing, prayers, ceremonies and much more advanced energetic healing technologies than we currently have access to.

-It is our inheritance as the daughters and sons of humanity to have access to the wisdom, knowledge and healing legacy of our ancestors.
+It is our inheritance as the children of the Earth to have access to the wisdom, knowledge and healing legacy of our ancestors.

 Keepers of traditional and natural healing ways have been targeted for thousands of years, and much wisdom has been lost, and is now being rediscovered.